Jonmichael Hands, Sr. Director, Product Planning, Fadu

 Introduction

-The exponential growth of data in the cloud-native era has intensified demand for high-performance, cost-effective storage solutions.
-Flexible Data Placement (FDP) technology is emerging as a game-changer for enterprises, offering a highly efficient way to optimize Solid State Drive (SSD) performance, endurance, and total cost of ownership (TCO).
-This article examines how FDP addresses the troublesome Write Amplification Factor (WAF) issue while revolutionizing data management for cloud-native and multi-tenant environments.
+The exponential growth of data in the cloud-native era has intensified the demand for high-performance, cost-effective storage solutions.
+Flexible Data Placement (FDP) technology is emerging as a game-changer for enterprises, offering a way to optimize Solid State Drive (SSD) performance, endurance, and total cost of ownership (TCO).
+This article delves into how FDP addresses the notorious Write Amplification Factor (WAF) issue, revolutionizing data management for cloud-native and multi-tenant environments.

 The Write Amplification Factor (WAF) Challenge

-The WAF is a critical storage metric that reflects the efficiency of SSDs.
-It measures the ratio of actual NAND flash ‘writes’ to the amount of data a host system writes.
-A high WAF means your SSDs are performing more write operations than necessary, leading to:
+The WAF is a critical metric that reflects the efficiency of SSDs.
+It measures the ratio of actual NAND flash writes to the amount of data written by the host system.
+A high WAF means the SSD is performing more write operations than necessary, leading to:

-• Performance degradation: Excess writes slow down an SSD.
+- Performance degradation: Excess writes slow down the SSD.

-• Reduced endurance: NAND flash has a limited number of writes (TBW, or terabytes written) before wearing out, and the WAF can sharply reduce that number
+- Reduced endurance: NAND flash has a limited number of write/erase cycles before wearing out.

 How WAF Works

 NAND flash memory is organized in blocks (tens to hundreds of megabytes) but is programmed in pages (usually 16 kilobytes).
-Any data on a block must be erased entirely before a block can be written.
-This process necessitates a mechanism known as garbage collection (GC).
+Before a block can be written to, it must be erased entirely.
+This process necessitates a mechanism called garbage collection (GC).
 GC identifies blocks with invalidated data, erases them, and then moves valid data to new blocks.
 This movement of data generates additional writes, contributing to the WAF.

 Overprovisioning (OP), where extra storage space is allocated for garbage collection, is a common technique to mitigate WAF’s impact.
-However, OP can be a costly compromise as it reduces the usable capacity of an SSD.
-OP’s effect on improving SSD random write performance, latency in mixed workloads, and endurance all come directly from the degree to which the WAF can be reduced.
+However, OP is a compromise as it reduces the usable capacity of the SSD.
+OP’s effect on improving SSD random write performance, latency in mixed workloads, and endurance all come directly from the reduction in WAF.
+The equation for WAF = NAND writes / host writes.

 Why is write amplification highly undesirable?

-These attributes, as well as workload performance, power and endurance, are the main drivers of efficiency in rack-level TCO.
+These attributes, as well as workload performance, power and endurance, are the main drivers of rack-level TCO.

 Flexible Data Placement (FDP) to the Rescue

-FDP offers a more intelligent and cost-efficient approach to managing data placement within SSDs.
+FDP offers a more intelligent approach to managing data placement within SSDs.
 It works by grouping similar data together, optimizing garbage collection efficiency, and reducing the WAF.
 This results in:

-• Increased endurance: Less wear and tear on the NAND flash prolongs an SSD’s lifespan.
+- Increased endurance: Less wear and tear on the NAND flash prolongs the SSD’s lifespan.

-• Reduced overprovisioning: FDP allows for greater utilization of an SSD’s raw capacity.
+- Reduced overprovisioning: FDP allows for greater utilization of the SSD’s raw capacity.

 Key Advantages for Enterprises